mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/nodepools/list/index.md

 ## Listing Node Pools

 Use this command to list the node pools of a given cluster.
-This returns specific properties of each node pool so that you can see the name of the machinedeployments.
+This returns specific properties of each node pool so that you can see the name of the MachineDeployments.

 To list all node pools for a managed cluster, run: